jeffsu/upbeat/README.md

 **optional fields**

+  * rise: number of times action has to pass before action can be upgraded from "down" to "up"
+  * fall: number of times action has to fail before action can be downgraded from "up" to "down"
   * interval: time between passed or failed checks (in milliseconds)
   * timeout: time allowed for the request to pass otherwise, its canceled and marked as failed (in milliseconds)
   * name: vanity name for the action used in reports